mlabecki/dq_analysis/README.md

-# dq_analysis - Data Quality Analysis
+# dq_analysis - Freddie Mac Loan Portfolio Analysis
 The main goal of this project was to create a simple interactive dashboard visualizing the properties of time-dependent distributions of data such as loan attributes, which could be helpful in the detection of possible temporal discontinuities and other anomalies related to data quality.
 The Freddie Mac loan dataset, chosen for this purpose, was also analyzed from the point of view of portfolio loan counts by reporting month and by origination date, the main intention being to help the user understand how the data is organized.
 Please click the screenshot below to access the dashboard app on Streamlit.

 [<img src='img/freddie_mac/Page0_FreddieMacLoanPortfolio_w1000.jpg'>](https://mlabecki-dq-analysis-srcfreddie-mac-loan-portfolio-1a4tv6.streamlit.app/)